 Lightweight Directory Access Protocol (LDAP) is an application protocol used over an IP network to manage and access directory information contained in an organization’s secured network.
-Zoomdata has been tested and is performant with ActiveDirectory and OpenLDAP directory services.
-Zoomdata Server can be configured to use one of these LDAP services to authenticate users.
+Zoomdata has been tested and can be used with ActiveDirectory and OpenLDAP directory services.
+The Zoomdata server can be configured to use one of these LDAP services to authenticate users.
 When LDAP is enabled, users can log into Zoomdata using their familiar LDAP identity and credentials.

-After enabling LDAP authentication in Zoomdata, users in the LDAP directory of your organization may be imported.
-All user information is still maintained in LDAP, not in your Zoomdata user accounts.
-To connect Zoomdata with an LDAP directory, coordination between the authorized LDAP administrator and Zoomdata Administrator (if different persons) is needed.
+Connecting Zoomdata to an LDAP directory requires coordination between the authorized LDAP administrator and the Zoomdata administrator.
+After enabling LDAP authentication in Zoomdata, you can import users in the LDAP directory of your organization.
+All user information will be maintained in LDAP, not in your Zoomdata user accounts.

 The following LDAP configuration information is needed to configure LDAP in Zoomdata:

 The LDAP connection string for connecting to the LDAP repository.
 Connection string is of the following format: